trmdi/mindfullness-bell/README.md

 ## 2. Restart Chrome

-For the policy to take effect, completely quit and restart Google Chrome.
-Closing the window is not enough.
+For the policy to take effect, completely quit and restart your browser.

 ## 3. Install the Extension

-With the policy installed and Chrome restarted, click here: [Install Extension](https://trmdi.github.io/mindfulness-bell/extension.crx).
+With the policy installed and your browser restarted, click here: [Install Extension](https://trmdi.github.io/mindfulness-bell/extension.crx).

 ---

 You're all set!